randowize/ucompose/README.md

     // Gifts are highly appreciated
 }

-var yourWeekendProgram = ucompose (wakeUpEarly, shopping,payAVisitToMom );
+const yourWeekendProgram = ucompose (wakeUpEarly, shopping,payAVisitToMom );

 // Start your weekend
 yourWeekendProgram(You);